hofstadter-io/hof-docs/content/getting-started/create.md

 As we were saying, a `creator` is a hof generator with a `Create` field, run as a one-time code generation.

-- The main new part is the `prompt` where you can ask the user for inputs
+The main new part is the `prompt` where you can ask the user for inputs.
-- These then form the input to the file bootstrapping process (one-time hof code gen)
+These then form the input value to code generation, and at this point, the creator is like any other generator
-- A `hof generator` will use `hof create` to create the initial CUE files for using their generator
-- You can add `hof create` to any repository to generate any files

-Users then use `hof create <repo>@<tag>` bootstrap new applications, modules, or configuration like files needed for CI/CD, deployment, security, or other system.
+Users then run `hof create <repo>@<tag>` to bootstrap full applications or features to an existing application.
-Since creators are just generators, you can create files for new applications or add pieces to an existing application.
+Since creators are just generators, you can create the files needed for CI/CD, deployment, security, or other system.
+You can output CUE files and many `hof generators` will also provide creators to bootstrap the initial files needed to use their module.

 To learn more about writing creators, prompts, and how to give your users one-line bootstrapping or application blueprints, see the